uswamaryam12/Experiments/README.md

 # Experiments
-The official repository of different experiments done by Uswa Mariam and Syed Kumail Haider during research.
+The official repository of different experiments done by Uswa Mariam during research.